-Generally, there may be a brief warning period, which is insufficient to take major emergency protection measures for the facility, but hopefully sufficient time for last minute survival efforts.
+Generally, there may be a brief warning period, which may be insufficient to take major emergency protection measures, but hopefully sufficient time for last minute survival efforts.

 When a 'Tornado Warning' is issued by the National Weather Service operations should temporarily hold and immediate life-saving actions should be taken.
 A tornado has been sighted.
-Shelter should be immediately taken and Shelter-In-Place actions carried out.
+Shelter should be immediately taken, and Shelter-In-Place actions carried out.